- Home

 Star of the Week

-Our Blossom class friends (Buddy the dog, Rosie the Whale and Daisy the Tiger) are excited to visit the homes of our star of the week this year!
-They love their little adventures and look forward to their weekends away!
+Our special Blossom Class friends — Buddy the Dog, Rosie the Whale and Daisy the Tiger — are very excited to visit the homes of our Star of the Week children throughout the year!
+They love going on little adventures and hearing all about the fun activities they have taken part in over the weekend.

 What are we doing in class?